-1. Refrigerate poultry immediately as soon as you bring it home from the store to avoid bacteria growth.
+1. Refrigerate poultry immediately as soon as you bring it home from the store to avoid bacteria growth on your turkey or chicken.

 2. Never thaw poultry on a countertop as bacteria can develop easily on a turkey or chicken at room temperature.
 It is better to thaw a turkey in your refrigerator in a pan of cold water.
-It is recommended to change this water every 30 minutes; this will help facilitate thawing.
+It is recommended to change this water every 30 minutes, to facilitate thawing.

 3. Wash your hands, utensils, dishes, cutting boards or work surfaces with HOT, SOAPY water after handling or working with raw poultry; this will guard against the spread of bacteria to other foods being prepared in the kitchen.

-5. Use one dish for raw poultry and another for cooked food.
+5. Use one dish for raw poultry and another for cooked food or thoroughly wash with HOT, SOAPY water.

-6. Once the turkey or other poultry item is cooked, remove it from the oven, cover the meat with foil, and allow the turkey to rest for 20 to 30 minutes.
+6. Once the turkey or other poultry item is cooked, remove it from the oven, cover the meat with foil and allow the turkey to set for 20 to 30 minutes.
 This allows the meat to firm up and makes it easier to carve as the meat will not be slippery or rubbery.
-Also transfer the turkey to a solid cutting board in the kitchen (avoid cutting at the table as there isn’t usually as much room and most platters are not as stable as the cutting board).
+The meat will hold together better for serving too.
+Also transfer the turkey to a solid cutting board in the kitchen (avoid cutting at the table as there isn’t usually as much room and most platters are not as stable as the cutting board.)

-9. To carve the breast meat, first steady the bird with a large fork and then make a deep horizontal cut into the breast just above each wing, but do not slice free from the bird completely.
+13. To carve the breast meat, first steady the bird with a large fork and then make a deep horizontal cut into the breast just above each wing, but do not slice free from the bird completely.
 This technique identifies the end of each slice of breast meat.
 Now, beginning at the top outer edge of one side of each breast, cut from the top of the breast in a downward direction creating a horizontal slice.
-Continue this until reaching the final smaller slices then follow the curve of the breastbone, reaching the final smaller slices.
+Continue this until reaching the final smaller slices then follow the curve of the breast bone.

 WHAT WE DO

-In a private outpatient clinic, conveniently located in Saddle Brook, Bergen County, in northern NJ, patients receive certified hand therapy services for rehabilitation of injuries and disorders of the fingers, hand, wrist, and elbow.
+In a private outpatient clinic, conveniently located in Saddle Brook, Bergen County, in northern NJ, patients receive certified hand therapy services for rehabilitation of injuries and disorders of the fingers, hand, wrist, elbow, and shoulder.
 Our services include:

 We are open weekdays and evenings; Saturdays and Sundays on an emergency basis.
 Splints can be fabricated on a same-day emergency basis if your doctor deems it medically necessary.